-CJS 4113 Introduction to Criminal Psychology 3 Hours CJS 4113 Introduction to Criminal Psychology 3 Hours
+CJS 4113 Introduction to Criminal Psychology 3 Hours

 Introduction to Criminal Psychology is a Criminal Justice elective which is offered in a 16 week format.
 This course provides an overview of the scientific study of criminal thought and behavior patterns.
 Students will learn about the various psychological theories as to the origins of criminal behavior including risk factors, biological factors, learning and situational factors.
 The topics in this course include psychopathy, mental disorders, workplace violence, sexual assault as well as some of the more infamous serial killers.